IKnowWhoo/Cross-Modal-MLLM-Fine-Tuning-for-EMU-Condition-Monitoring/Unit segmentation/semantic_segmentation/README.md

-Semantic segmentation code based on BEiT2.
+Semantic segmentation and post process logic code based on BEiT2.